Gigaspaces/xap-docs/site/content/xap121adm/web-management-console-starting.markdown

 {{% /tab %}}
 {{% /tabs %}}

-### Deploying the Management Console Web Application to the XAP Runtime Environment
+# Deploying the Web Application

+## Deploying  to the XAP Runtime Environment

 To deploy the management console web application to the XAP [Runtime Environment](./the-runtime-environment.html), you should simply point your deployment tool of choice (CLI, Admin API or the standalone Java-based UI) to the `<XAP root>/tools/gs-webui/gs-webui.war` file and deploy it.